 A lot of research actually goes into a well-designed eLearning course.
 And like it or not, instructional designers have to dig deep into the psychology of learners, specifically how they learn and what affects the learning process.

 Pay attention to these factors if you want to create better eLearning courses.

 1) Meaningfulness Effect

 The more meaningful the content, the easier it is to remember.
-If the content doesn't make sense or isn't relevant enough, learners will have a harder time to learn.
-That's why it's very important to clearly introduce the value of the course in the first few screens.
+If the content doesn't make sense or isn't relevant enough, learners will have a harder time learning.
+That's why it's very important to clearly introduce the value of the course on the first few screens.

 Here are just some principles you can use to improve retention of the material and help learners make meaning out of the material: association, organization, visual metaphors, familiarity, frequency, patterns, and acronyms.

 2) Practice Effect

 How does active or deliberate practice affect learning?
 The answer seems pretty obvious but here are some of the details you should know.

 Active practice or rehearsal enhances retention.
 There is one type of practice specifically that yields better learning results.
 It's called distributed practice, which, in contrast to massed practice, refers to regularly spaced practice exercises.
 Many studies have already confirmed its effectiveness.
 In fact, the National Research Council explained that “the so-called spacing effect—that practice sessions spaced in time are superior to massed practices regarding long-term retention—is one of the most reliable phenomena in human experimental psychology.
 The effect is robust and appears to hold for verbal materials of all types as well as for motor skills."

 Distributed or regularly spaced practice is especially beneficial when learning unfamiliar material.
 Whereas distributed practice enables learners to associate with several contexts, massed practice only allows learners to associate with a single context.

 3) Interference Effect

 An interference effect is always negative.
 It happens when a learner tries to remember old material previously learned while learning new material.
 Such old material impairs the learner's speed of learning and memory performance.

 The learner may, for instance, confuse both old and new material that have some similarity between each other.